Hostway: Website and Application Hosting

 Domain name registration – Hostway allows the purchase of new domain names or transfer of pre-owned domain names to their servers for utilization with their web hosting services.

 Email hosting – Hostway offers POP/IMAP email accounts which include a webmail client, calendar and address book for standalone email hosting.

-Hosted Microsoft Exchange – Hostway has partnered with Microsoft Corporation to provide a hosted solution for the Microsoft Exchange software solution.
-They have also combined this with 3rd party security solutions to provide an email compliance package.
+Hosted Microsoft Exchange – Hostway has partnered with Microsoft Corporation to provide a hosted service for the Microsoft Exchange software.
+They have also combined this with 3rd party security services to provide an email compliance package.

 Shared hosting – Hostway provides hosting on web servers where each website is located on its own section of the server.
 These plans are the most economical of Hostway's offerings, but also the most limited in resources since they are shared among all websites on the server.

 Private Label – Hostway works with telcos, MSOs and big box retail companies to resell their services through a white label wholesale model.